CP1404/Practicals/prac_05/README.md

     print("{:{}} = {}".format(x, y, z))
     ```

-    This formats the first placeholder value, x, with a width of y then
+    This formats the first placeholder value, `x`, with a width of `y` then
-    prints a literal = then the value of z.
+    prints a literal `=` then the value of `z`.
     Your output should then look something like:

-        Text: a fun collection
+        Text: a fun a collection
         a          : 2
         collection : 1
         fun        : 1

 ![GitHub Logo](../images/03image2.png)